huytran216/EyeHex-toolbox/README.md

 *Examples of the data/ folder structure, with two raw images.
 Image img1.tif is used here to generate training data.
 The ommatidia segmentation is then applied to img2.tif file.*

 ## Preparing training data
 This step will help users generate training data for the machine learning module.
-It needs to done once whenever a new type of image (from e.g. electron microscope, brightfield microscope…) or a drastic change in microscopy settings is introduced.
+It needs to be done once whenever a new type of image (from e.g. electron microscope, brightfield microscope…) or a drastic change in microscopy settings is introduced.

 Browse to `Script/` folder via MATLAB and type `MAIN_manual_segmentation(input_file)` in MATLAB command window to run the manual segmentation GUI.
 The `input_file` is the full name of the input image (e.g. `'img1.tif'`) in string format.
 ```matlab